csev/dj4e-samples/README.md

 ---------------

-If you have Django installed on your local computer you can test any of the sample applications bygoing into the folder and starting the server:
+If you have Django installed on your local computer you can test any of the sample applications by going into the folder and starting the server:

     cd dj4e-samples
-    python3 manage.py migrate
     python3 manage.py runserver

 And visit `http://localhost:8000`.